 Modern China is yin yang; a perfect balance between a rich heritage measured in millennia, and a vibrant, futuristic outlook propelled by a robust economy and an upwardly mobile middle class.
 The

 new China is anything but shy, a veritable business behemoth, Chinese factories manufacture over 80% of many of today’s most popular goods.
-Despite the speedy expansion of a nation that for over 50 years seemed dulled in the spirit of Maoism, China has not forgotten its ancient roots.
-From peaceful, breathtaking rural landscapes to the bright neon lights of its exhilarating cities, the magni cence of China enchants the modern traveler.
+Despite the rapid expansion of a nation that for over 50 years seemed dulled in the spirit of Maoism, China has not forgotten its ancient roots.
+From peaceful, breathtaking rural landscapes to the bright neon lights of its exciting cities, the magnificence of China enchants the modern traveler.

 Shanghai Skyline Panoramic at Sunset, China

 Shanghai, China’s largest city and its financial capital, is an impressive modern skyline rising above the tranquil waters of the Yangtze River.
 Dominated by awe-inspiring, glass-covered skyscrapers and the world’s second largest tower, the Oriental Pearl TV Tower, Shanghai commands a strong first impression.
-Despite its modern vigor, Shanghai has a much older history, which is evident in its collection of unique colonial architecture, particularly along its popular waterfront promenade, the Bund.
-Shanghai is home to China’s premier shopping street Nanjing Road, which is not only a top shopping destination offering both modern and traditional merchandise, but also home to cafes and street musicians, enticing lovely evening strolls.
-But, Shanghai is not all concrete jungle; the 400 year-old Yuyuan Garden, believed to be China’s best classical garden, o ers visitors a tranquil escape from the big city.
+Despite its new vigor, Shanghai has a much older history, which is evident in its collection of unique colonial architecture, particularly along its famous waterfront promenade, the Bund.
+Shanghai is home to China’s premier shopping street Nanjing Road, which is not only a top shopping destination offering both modern and traditional merchandise but also home to cafes and street musicians, enticing lovely evening strolls.
+But, Shanghai is not all concrete jungle; the 400-year-old Yuyuan Garden, believed to be China’s best classical garden, o ers visitors a tranquil escape from the big city.

 Mount Huangshan, a UNESCO World Heritage Site in eastern China also known as “the loveliest mountain of China,” features prominently in Chinese paintings and literature and is a major tourist destination for locals.
-Its imposing peaks caressing the clouds and unique pine trees continue to inspire visitors and artists alike.
-Huangshan is also known for its neighboring, well-preserved ancient villages, and romantic autumn scenery.
+Its imposing peaks caressing the clouds and individual pine trees continue to inspire visitors and artists alike.
+Huangshan is also known for it’s neighboring, well-preserved ancient villages, and romantic autumn scenery.

-History bu s have endless opportunities for discovery in China.
-Chinese civilization is over 4000 years old, and travelers can witness rst-hand its rich, ancient culture throughout the country.
+History burst has endless opportunities for discovery in China.
+Chinese civilization is over 4000 years old, and travelers can witness first-hand its rich, ancient culture throughout the country.
 Xi’an, located in central China, is one of the birthplaces of ancient Chinese civilization.
-It marks the beginning of the Silk Road and is the site of the popular Terracotta Warriors of the Qin Dynasty.
-Once the capital city of ancient Chinese dynasties, the history of Xi’an extends almost 3000 years and o ers the traveler an unparalleled glimpse into China’s cultural and historical past.
+It marks the beginning of the Silk Road and is the site of the famous Terracotta Warriors of the Qin Dynasty.
+Once the capital city of ancient Chinese dynasties, the history of Xi’an extends almost 3000 years and offers the traveler an unparalleled glimpse into China’s cultural and historical past.

 China’s magnificence comes from its exceptional variety of settings.
 Whether seeking the exhilarating energy of vibrant metropolitan areas, exploring its rich cultural heritage, or enjoying its breathtaking natural landscapes, China o ers the visitor countless options for discovery and adventure.
-Its unique blend of the ancient and the ultra-modern, and its balance between the old and the new, makes China an exhilarating, exotic destination for the traveler seeking countless experiences in just one place.
+Its unique blend of the ancient and the ultra-modern and its balance between the old and the new makes China an exciting, exotic destination for the traveler seeking many experiences in just one place.

 HISTORY OF THE JEWS IN CHINA

 This group is the Kaifeng Jews, the oldest wave of immigration.
-A second wave arrived to the cities of Hong Kong, Shanghai and Harbin during the British invasions of the 19th century, a third one from Russia at the start of the 20th century, and the fourth and most recent one was the big wave of Jewish refugees eeing Nazi Germany during World War II and the Holocaust, who found refuge in Shanghai’s ghetto.
+A second wave arrived into the cities of Hong Kong, Shanghai and Harbin during the British invasions of the 19th century, the third one from Russia at the start of the 20th century.
+The fourth and most recent one was the big wave of Jewish refugees fleeing Nazi Germany during World War II and the Holocaust, who found refuge in Shanghai’s ghetto.

 THE JEWS FROM SHANGHAI

-The vast majority who arrived in the city had been stripped of their property and settled in the northeast of Shanghai’s international zone, (where there was a French Concession, and the International Settlement), fruit of the union of leased territories to British and Americans, all administered by local businessmen.
+The vast majority who arrived in the city had been stripped of their property and settled in the northeast of Shanghai’s international zone, (where there was a French Concession and the International Settlement), a fruit of the union of leased territories to British and Americans, all administered by local businessmen.

 Today, this neighborhood, former Shanghai ghetto, holds much of its 1940’s character.